FrankRoos/PowerTrackingProcessor/target/classes/org.gft.processor.powertracking/documentation.md

 ### Timestamp
 The field containing the time value (in millisecond) at which the power was taken.
 ### Waiting Time
-The field containing the period or time value (in minute) after which an output will be computed.
+The field containing the period or time value (in minute as a double) after which an output will be computed.

 ***